 Poorly written dialogue tends to fall into the routine of being exceptionally obvious in nature.
-For instance, if you were describing characters at a wedding and featured dialogue like the following: ‘We are in love.’
-Or, if you were describing a battle scene when someone has just been shot and state: ‘He is dead.’
+If you were describing characters at a wedding.
+‘We love each other.’
+Or if you were describing a battle scene when someone has just been shot.
+‘He is dead.’

 Not only do obvious statements lead the writer into telling rather than showing but it leads to poor dialogue.
 If you were there as one of the characters you would not need to make such obvious statements.
 So naturally, dialogue should reflect this.
-There is no point in using dialogue like a wet fish and slapping readers across the face with your dialogue – it lacks the true power of authentic dialogue.
+There is no point in using dialogue like a wet fish and slapping readers across the face with your dialogue.
+This lacks the true power of authentic dialogue.

 Now, there may be times of course where you need to write obvious statements in your dialogue.
-Do not misunderstand – there may be times a character is repeating an obvious truth due to being stunned by reality.
-The importance in writing dialogue that avoids obvious statements is to ask the question: does my dialogue suit the character and situation?
+An obvious truth may be necessary to state at times.
+The importance in writing dialogue is to ask the question: does my dialogue suit the character and situation?

 Ask Important Questions of Your Dialogue

-When you write dialogue you should interrogate that dialogue in the same way you would interrogate your characters when writing scenes involving them.
-You should ask what dialogue would suit a situation – you should ask whether it is appropriate to involve any dialogue at all.
+When you write dialogue you should interrogate that dialogue in the same way you would interrogate your characters.
+You should ask what dialogue would suit a situation.
+And you should ask whether it is appropriate to involve any dialogue at all.

-The presence and absence of dialogue should always be dictated by the questions you constantly ask as a writer: what would my character do here?
+The questions you constantly ask as a writer should dictate the presence of dialogue.
+Such as what would my character do here?
 What would my character say here?
 How would my character respond in this situation?
 Does my character need to say anything at all?

 Asking questions of your dialogue will help with the editing stage of your writing.
-It will ensure that you have carefully considered each piece of dialogue, understanding how the character would respond in any given situation.
-Editing will always be necessary – as there may be some words which later, given the flow of dialogue in earlier stages, may seem inappropriate.
-However, dialogue written in answer to the questions asked of characters – dialogue written in response to, or evoking, conflict – will prove to need less editing later on.
+It will ensure that you have carefully considered each piece of speech.
+And are understanding how the character would respond in any given situation.
+Editing will always be necessary as there may be some words which later may seem inappropriate.
+However, conversation when written in answer to the questions asked of characters.
+Written in response to, or evoking, conflict, will prove to need less editing later on.

-Editing is as crucial to perfecting the technique of writing dialogue as it is to any form of writing.
-Once you have written your dialogue you can then edit it by asking the important questions, removing obvious statements, promoting the flow and rhythm of the dialogue, and ensuring any dialogue suits the setting and characters.
+Editing is as crucial to perfecting the technique of writing speech as it is to any form of writing.
+Once you have written your speech you can then edit it.
+One editing trick is through asking the important questions.
+This will allow for removing obvious statements, and promoting the flow and rhythm of the dialogue.
+Therefore ensuring any dialogue suits the setting and characters.

-Now as part of editing you may be tempted to add … or ‘ to show particular pauses, dialects and inflections of your characters.
+You may be tempted to show the pauses, dialects and inflections of your characters when you edit.
 However, most authors rarely write in dialect due to the fact that it can often prove distracting to readers.
-And while the style in which a novel is written is up to the author themselves, a skilled writer can convey dialect without using stylistic tricks.
+An author does ultimately dictate the style of their novel.
+Yet, a skilled writer can convey dialect without using stylistic tricks.